valantic/pimcore-elastica-bridge/README.md

 ### Define an index

-**The `IndexInterface` describes an index in Elasticsearch**, and contains method that are required to create such an index.
+**The `IndexInterface` describes an index in Elasticsearch**, and contains methods that are required to create such an index.
 The easiest way to start is to use the `AbstractIndex` class, which has most of the methods already implemented in a generic manner.
 In this case only two methods need to be implemented for a new index:

 - `getName` returns the name of the index.
-A suffix will be added for blue/green deployments, which are activated by default.
+A suffix will be added for blue/green deployments, which are enabled by default.
 - `getAllowedDocuments` returns an array containing the FQCN of the documents that can be stored within this index.
 It is best to use the `::class` constant of the classes implementing the `IndexDocumentInterface`.